The Orion Nebula is a starry nursery

-Many people are familiar with Orion, the most noticeable of all constellations.
-The three stars of Orion’s Belt jump out at you midway between Orion’s two brightest stars, Betelgeuse and Rigel.
-Once you find the Belt stars, you can also locate the Orion Nebula, otherwise known as M42, a stellar nursery where new stars are being born.
+Orion the Hunter is the most noticeable of all constellations.
+The three stars of Orion’s Belt jump out at you as a short, straight row of medium-bright stars, midway between Orion’s two brightest stars, Betelgeuse and Rigel.
+Once you find the Belt stars, you can also locate the Orion Nebula, otherwise known as M42.
+When you look at it, you’re gazing toward a stellar nursery, a place where new stars are born.